linz/basemaps/docs/developer-guide/cli-methods/bundle-the-basemaps-config-file.md

 === "`--output`"

-    Specifies where to save the bundled config file.
-You can specify a location of your choice.
-This guide specifies the `basemaps` repository for convenience.
+    Specifies where to save the bundled config file, relative to the location from which you execute the command.
+You can specify a location and filename of your choice.

 === "`--cache`"